 Turmeric has antioxidant, anti-inflammatory, anti-atherosclerotic, weight-reducing, and heart-protecting properties which can help control your blood sugar levels and can reduce complications you may have because of the disease.
 You can start adding turmeric to your foods, drink it with warm milk, or take supplements after consulting your doctor.

 Cinnamon is especially helpful to those with Type 2 diabetes.
 It has bioactive components that help lower blood sugar levels.
 It also helps maintain the levels of fasting plasma glucose, HDL cholesterol, LDL cholesterol, and triglyceride.
+You can have it in the form of tea by adding it to hot water or you can sprinkle it on your oatmeal and smoothies.
+If you want to take cinnamon supplements, you should consult your doctor first.

 Ginger has anti-diabetic, anti-oxidative, and hypolipidemic properties, which all help control your blood sugar levels.
 Ginger also improves insulin sensitivity, lowers your cholesterol levels, and aids in weight loss.
 You can start including fresh ginger in your cooking, drink 2 to 3 cups of ginger tea on a daily basis, or take ginger supplements after consulting your doctor.